haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-peptide/index.md

 ## Analysis of docking results

-Once your run has completed (or oncw you open precomputed `runs/run1/`), inspect the content of the resulting directory.
+Once your run has completed (or once you open precomputed `runs/run1/`), inspect the content of the resulting directory.
 You will find the various steps (modules) of the defined workflow numbered sequentially:

 {% highlight shell %}
 > ls runs/